horstwerner/dcc/documentation/Card_design.md

 the `overlay` parameter of that chart.
 The framework will replace each node with the contextual node with the matching URI before rendering the chart.

+* `create-node` Creates a synthetic node and stores it in the property specified by `set` (or `set-context`).
+Additional parameters that need to be specified are `type`, (the URI of the type for the synthetic node) and `mapping` which is an object, the keys of which are properties of the synthetic node and the corresponding values are data paths.

 * `unify`, `intersect`, and `subtract` have an array of properties (no data paths allowed) pointing to nodes as source and perform the respective set operations.
 If more than two sets are specified in `source`, the function `subtract` will subtract all subsequent sets from the first set.